 After completing his doctorate, Deep worked at Cesar Chavez public charter high school in Washington, D.C., as a social studies teacher, instructional designer, and department chair.
 At that point, his goal was to eventually open a public charter school.
 After two years, however, he realized he would have more academic and institutional freedom at an independent school, so he founded Ideal Schools High School in Loudoun County, Virginia.
 This school was designed around four principles:

-Even with these ideal school conditions, students did not get as much from reading as Deep and his teachers hoped.
-All too often, students did not complete or merely skimmed the text, so in class they were ill-prepared and uninspired.
+Even with these ideal conditions, students did not get as much from reading as Deep and his teachers hoped.
+All too often, students did not complete or merely skimmed the text, so they were ill-prepared and uninspired.
 When students read away from teachers, or when they could not have a discussion with their peers, they simply did not engage.
 Deep realized teachers needed to be able to do what they were doing in class (scaffolding, encouraging discussion and peer learning, and providing feedback and assessment) when and while their students were actually reading.

 Deep and Jay began to discuss the problem and search for a solution.
 Given Jay's penchant for working on big problems and social equity, coupled with his background in technology, it was a great match.
 They piloted a prototype at Deep’s school in which students performed 23% better on post reading comprehension tests and over 80% preferred it to traditional methods.
 After that validation, Actively Learn was born.